diecas88/airflow-minio-spark-postgres-etl/README.md

 ## 📋 Description

-This project implements an ETL (Extract, Transform, Load) pipeline using Apache Airflow, PySpark, MinIO, and PostgreSQL.
+This project implements an ETL (Extract, Transform, Load) pipeline using **Astro Runtime** (Apache Airflow), PySpark, MinIO, and PostgreSQL.
 The system processes orders and products data, performing transformations with PySpark and storing the results in a PostgreSQL database.
+Built with **Astro Runtime 3.1** for enhanced performance and reliability.

 ## 🏗️ Architecture

 The project consists of the following components:

-- 🔄 **Apache Airflow**: Workflow orchestrator
+- 🚀 **Astro Runtime 3.1**: Enhanced Apache Airflow runtime with pre-installed providers
 - ⚡ **PySpark**: Data processing engine for ETL
 - 🗄️ **MinIO**: S3-compatible object storage
 - 🐘 **PostgreSQL**: Relational database for storing processed data